 These scores indicate that a student is qualified for college level work at Washington County Community College.
 However, some programs of study have additional requirements.
 For example, for some programs, a student must have completed certain high school courses or an applicant must complete additional testing.
 Students are encouraged to contact the admissions office in order to determine if a program that interests them has any additional requirements above and beyond the Accuplacer.

-Based on the results of the assessment, a student may be required to complete math and/or English courses that are not part the chosen program curriculum.
-As a result, programs may be extended to better prepare for program-specific courses.
-This means that enrollment in program-specific/technology courses may be delayed by one year.
-Questions or concerns regarding this policy should be directed to the Admissions Office.
+Based on the results of the assessment, a student may be required to complete math and/or English courses that are not part of the program he or she plans to study and may lengthen the time required to complete a certificate or degree.
+It is important to note that refresher math and English courses with course numbers lower than 100 will not count towards graduation.
+Questions or concerns regarding this policy should be directed to the admissions office.

 The following sites offer free test prep for the Accuplacer: